-Woollahra Council will support any staff who report wrongdoing.
+Woollahra Council will support any person who reports wrongdoing.
 For a report to be considered a public interest disclosure, it has to meet all of the requirements under the PID Act.
 These requirements are:

-- the person making the disclosure must honestly believe on reasonable grounds that the information shows or tends to show wrongdoing. - the report has to be made to one or more of the following: - a position nominated in this policy and reporting system see section 9 below - the General Manager - one of the investigating authorities nominated in the PID Act see section 10 below
+- the person making the disclosure must honestly believe on reasonable grounds that the information shows or tends to show wrongdoing - the report has to be made to a position nominated in this policy (see section 9) or an investigating authority (see section 10)